DartAxis/RouletteAnalyzator/README.md

 # RouletteAnalyzator
-Analize many spins of roulette
+Analyzes a lot of roulette spins